-This example program adds three Strings to the List instance.
+An example.
+This example program adds 3 Strings to the List instance.
 The List is then sorted with the Sort Function.
 It is important to Sort here.

 Info BinarySearch finds the correct indexes.
 The sorted List contains "cat" at position 0.
 It contains "mouse" at position 1.

 And It contains "zebra" in the final position 2.
 If you run BinarySearch with an unsorted List, results are invalid.